vEDW/nkp-quickstart/README.md

     When prompted, you must use the download link as-is, which is available in the Nutanix portal.

-1. doanload the NKP airgap bundle with the command: [get-nkp-airgap-bundle](./get-nkp-airgap-bundle)
+1. Download the NKP airgap bundle with the command: [get-nkp-airgap-bundle](./get-nkp-airgap-bundle)

     When prompted, you must use the download link as-is, which is available in the Nutanix portal.